This article was last updated in January 2021 for Infradox Flex changes re SEO.

-With the SEO+ module, XML sitemaps are automatically generated and updated as a background process on the web server.
+XML sitemaps are automatically generated and updated as a background process on the web server.
 The system will create a sitemap index file that contains information about further sitemaps on your server.
 I.e. there may be sitemaps for all of your galleries, for all of your unique keywords, for your contributors – but also for every single file on your website.
 For a detailed explanation about XML sitemaps, read the following article on support.google.com.
 The process of generating sitemaps can be configured in Backoffice.
 New sitemaps can be generated daily, weekly or monthly and you can be notified by e-mail when the process has completed.

 To check the current sitemap.xml in your browser, type /sitemap.xml after your website name in your browser’s address bar.
 For example https://www.mywebsite.com/sitemap.xml.
 Note that this file will exist only if you have properly configured all settings in backoffice and after the sitemap creation process has completed at least once.

 - Go to Site configuration, then click “SEO, metatags, social” in the side bar.

 - In the “HTML page titles” section, enter the defaults for the browser titles and the title metatag.

 - Open the “HTML metatags” section and enter all the properties, or at least the site name and category properties.

 - In the “HTML Metatags Description & Keywords”, enter the default description and keywords.
 These are used for all pages that have no specific information configured.

 - In the “SEO Page Metatags”, add rules to apply to specific pages.
 The tags and/or titles that you specify with this function will overwrite the configured defaults (2,3 and 4 above).
 Detailed instructions are available in this section.